Baddeck, the Beginning and the End of the Cabot Trail

 Experiences for the adventurous!

 Book a sail with Sailing CBI and set sail upon Canada’s largest inland saltwater sea, the Bras d’Or Lake, aboard the Cape Bretoner 1 luxury catamaran.
 Don’t forget your camera as world-famous inventors are not the only ones to have called Baddeck home, you are also sure to see bald eagles soaring over the lake and its shores.
 Be sure to pack a pair of hiking boots as Baddeck also has a lot to offer hikers.
-Uisge Ban Falls, is an easy, beautiful 1.5km trail that will lead you to a spectacular 50-foot waterfall where you can enjoy lunch from the High Wheeler or any of Baddeck’s quaint caféds.
-If hiking isn’t your favourite thing to do, try heading on out on one of the Inverary Resort’s paddleboards or pull out your clubs at the Bell Bay golf course.
-Any way you slice it, the village of Baddeck has a bucket list day for any traveler willing to adventure outdoors and get his or her feet wet in maritime charm.
+Uisge Ban Falls, is an easy, beautiful 1.5km trail that will lead you to a spectacular 50-foot waterfall where you can enjoy lunch from the High Wheeler or any of Baddeck’s quaint cafés.
+If hiking isn’t your favourite thing to do, try heading out on one of the Inverary Resort’s paddleboards, kayaks or pontoon boats, or pull out your clubs at the Bell Bay golf course.
+Any way you slice it, the Village of Baddeck has a bucket list day for any traveller willing to adventure outdoors and get his or her feet wet in maritime charm.

 A World of History

 Deserving of a day on its own is the Alexander Graham Bell National Historic Site.
-Learn about the genius of Alexander Graham Bell and how he found himself here in Cape Breton.
-You can build your own kite (one of AGB’s favourite hobbies) while overlooking the lake and the lands where he carried out many of his ground-breaking experiments.
-The museum hosts many of Bell’s experiments and just recently just opened a VR experience that I have been lucky enough to have tested out myself and is a must-do when you arrive at the museum.
+Learn about the geniuses of Alexander Graham Bell and Mabel Bell and how they found themselves here in Cape Breton.
+You can build your own kite (one of AGB’s favourite hobbies) while overlooking the lake and the lands where he carried out many of his ground-breaking experiments and where Mabel carefully planned their gardens.
+The museum hosts many of Bell’s experiments and is home to replicas of Mabel Bell’s gardens.

 See-Food!

 If it’s seafood you’re chasing, Baddeck has you covered.
 Head on over to the Baddeck Lobster Suppers where you can enjoy a fresh lobster alongside ‘All-You-Can-Eat’ mussels and chowder.
-Or walk towards the community wharf for your pick of either The Freight Shed, Bell Buoy, or Capt.
-Capers Fish and Chips (each an experience that is a bucket list item if you’re traveling from a non-seafood hotbed like Nova Scotia).
-If it’s a late-night craving, skip over to Tom’s pizza, an island-wide favourite, and take in a slice of pizza while listening to a local musician strum his guitar to your favourite tune.
-If it’s a nice day my personal favourite is to moor myself to the patio at the Yellow Cello Café with a cold drink, donair pizza, and one of their signature dome dogs.
+Or walk towards the community wharf for your pick of either The Freight Shed, Bell Buoy, or Three Doors Down Diner.
+If it’s a late-night craving, skip over to Tom’s Pizza, an island-wide favourite, and take in a slice of pizza while listening to a local musician strumming their guitar to your favourite tune.

 Do you hear what I hear?